5 Coat Warning Signs of Illness in Dogs & Cats

-This page focuses on two practical outcomes: (1) helping owners recognize the household pattern of cytokine-driven itch (including the cat overgrooming differential), and (2) explaining why vet-supervised monitoring is part of responsible care when the conversation turns to JAK-STAT modulation.
-Related pages in this ecosystem include jak-stat itch signaling in dogs (for comparison), the IL-31 itch pathway in cats (a key itch cytokine), and the Th2 allergy pathway in cats (an immune pattern that can feed itch signals).
+This page does two practical things: it helps you recognize the household pattern of cytokine-driven itch (including the overgrooming that often replaces obvious scratching in cats), and it explains why vet-supervised monitoring — baseline bloodwork, rechecks — is part of doing off-label care safely.
+Related reading includes the IL-31 itch pathway in cats and the Th2 allergy pathway in cats, the upstream signals that feed this relay.

-• In cats, chronic itch often appears as overgrooming, barbering, and face/neck scratching rather than constant loud scratching.
+- How cats show it: chronic itch in cats often looks like overgrooming, barbering, and face/neck scratching rather than constant loud scratching.

-• Repeated signaling can prime nerves and lower the itch threshold, so removing one trigger may not fully stop symptoms.
+- Why it sticks: repeated signaling primes nerves and lowers the itch threshold, so removing one trigger may not fully stop the itch.

-• Home tracking (photos, grooming minutes, wake-ups, scab counts) makes veterinary decisions safer and more targeted.
+- Home tracking helps: photos, grooming minutes, overnight wake-ups, and scab counts make veterinary decisions safer and more targeted.

 The JAK-STAT Relay: the Basic Idea

-JAK-STAT is a fast “message relay” used by many immune signals that influence itch.
-When a cytokine docks on a cell’s surface receptor, Janus kinases (JAKs) switch on and activate STAT proteins, which then change what the cell does next—often pushing it toward more inflammation and more itch signaling (Szalus, 2020).
-In cats, this matters because allergic skin disease can keep recruiting these signals even when the original trigger (like pollen season) is no longer obvious (Sauvé, 2023).
+JAK-STAT is a fast “message relay” used by many of the immune signals that drive itch.
+When a cytokine docks on a cell's surface receptor, Janus kinases (JAKs) switch on and activate STAT proteins, which then change what the cell does next — usually pushing it toward more inflammation and more itch signaling (Szalus, 2020).
+In cats, allergic skin disease can keep recruiting these signals even after the original trigger, like pollen season, is gone (Sauvé, 2023).

-At home, this pathway shows up as itch that seems “out of proportion” to what can be seen on the skin.
-A cat may look mostly normal but still lick, chew, or scratch daily, especially when relaxed or trying to sleep.
-Owners often notice the pattern is more consistent than expected, with flare-ups after small changes like a new detergent, a guest’s perfume, or a stressful week.
+At home, this is the itch that seems “out of proportion” to what you can see.
+A cat may look mostly normal yet lick, chew, or scratch daily — often most when relaxed or trying to sleep.
+Owners frequently notice the pattern is more consistent than expected, with flare-ups after small changes: a new detergent, a guest's perfume, or a stressful week.

 Why Itch Is Also a Nerve Signal